Customer service chatbots are growing in popularity across all industries.

 2. Personalize the customer experience

-By collecting bits of information about the user at the start of an interaction - such as location and interests - an ecommerce chatbot can quickly make the user experience more personal.
+By collecting bits of information about the user at the start of customer service interactions - such as location and interests - ecommerce chatbots can quickly make the user experience more personal.

-From using the customer’s name to making tailored product recommendations, personalisation can greatly enhance the customer experience.
+From using the customer’s name to making tailored product recommendations, personalisation can greatly enhance the customer experience and boost customer satisfaction.

 3. Deal with customer queries & FAQs

-Chatbots are best known for answering customer service queries, such as FAQs.
+Chatbots are best known for answering customer queries.

 As the technology has advanced, bots have become faster and better at dealing with these questions.